kylexqian/RTOS-RPi-446/README.md

 #                           : abstract one.
 #           COMMENT         : The role or reason for the dependency.
 #
-gcc=''      # Host compiler
-bison=''    # Parser generator flex=''     # Scanner generator
+awk=''      # Standard UNIX tool, used in submodule maintenance scripts gcc=''      # Host compiler bison=''    # Parser generator flex=''     # Scanner generator